 Sucking up to the boss is a phenomenon that plagues all fields of work.
 Do you find yourself often undermining someone else’s contributions in an effort to look good in front of the Editor-in-Chief?
 Remember, the people you deal with, including that editor, are not stupid.
-They will recognise and resent your actions and make their feelings known in unmistakeable ways.
+They will recognize and resent your actions and make their feelings known in unmistakable ways.
 Flattery will get you nowhere.
 Genuine openness, honesty and mutual respect will.

 People who excel at finding faults with others are usually the people who are the most unpopular in any job.
 Everyone makes mistakes.
 What is important is to correct them as soon as possible and learn from them so that they are not repeated.
 But what is not important is pointing them out in an unkind and unnecessarily elaborate way.